aenemenate/tw-text-edit/README.md

 menus, and standard key commands.
 Imo this is what sets my editor apart from the current offerings, and why I aimed to create it.
-It is aimed at a newer generation of programmers who have their own built-in expectations when it comes to interacting with programs, but would like to experience the same lightning- fast and precise editing of yesteryears.
+It is aimed at a newer generation of programmers who have their own built-in expectations when it comes to interacting with programs, but would like to experience the same lightning-fast and precise editing of yesteryears.

   Niceties: custom & preincluded theme files, integration with windows file explorer, mouse support.